The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Disk centering and alignment

 \begin{appendix}

-\section{Disk Centering and Alignment}
+\section{Disk centering and alignment}

 The TNG50 simulation uses a comoving Cartesian coordinate system, in which the positions of stellar and gas particles are given relative to a coordinate grid that expands with the universe.
 The origin of the simulation is located at the corner of the simulation box.
-To analyze individual galaxies, it is necessary to re-center each galaxy by transforming the initial coordinate system into a galactocentric coordinate system, for each MW/M31 subhalo.
-Thus, the comoving coordinates are converted by multiplying the comoving distance to a scale factor $a$, which depends on the redshift, given by $a=1/(1+z)$.
-Then, an approximate center of each galaxy is determined using the minimum gravitational potential of all the stellar particles in the galaxy for each snapshot.
-To more precisely align the galactic center, all stellar particles within 1 kpc of the minimum gravitational potential are identified, and the mean of their coordinates is calculated.
-The coordinates of all stellar particles are then rotated so the galaxy appears face-on in the $x-y$ plane and edge-on in the $x-z$ plane, aligning its orientation with the angular momentum vector.
+To analyze individual galaxies, it is necessary to re-center each galaxy by transforming the initial coordinate system into a galactocentric coordinate system, for each MW and M31 subhalo.
+Thus, the comoving coordinates were converted by multiplying the comoving distance to a scale factor $a$, which depends on the redshift, given by $a=1/(1+z)$.
+Then, an approximate center of each galaxy was determined using the minimum gravitational potential of all the stellar particles in the galaxy for each snapshot.
+To more precisely align the galactic center, all stellar particles within 1 kpc of the minimum gravitational potential were identified, and the mean of their coordinates was calculated.
+The coordinates of all stellar particles were then rotated so the galaxy appears face-on in the $x-y$ plane and edge-on in the $x-z$ plane, aligning its orientation with the angular momentum vector.
 This reorientation removes distortions from arbitrary viewing angles and ensures that radial distances are physically meaningful, enabling more accurate analyses of structure, dynamics, and migration history.
-For each snapshot, we select stars within a radius $R_{max}$ specific to that galaxy. $R_{max}$ is determined by visually inspecting the stellar density profile and selecting a value that encompasses the main disk structure while excluding loosely bound or satellite material.
-We then compute the eigenvectors from their covariance matrix, and apply a rotation matrix based on the sorted eigenvectors.
-The galactic center is determined independently for each galaxy and epoch, and the corresponding rotation matrix is used to align the stellar distribution.
+For each snapshot, we selected stars within a radius $R_{max}$ specific to that galaxy. $R_{max}$ was determined by visually inspecting the stellar density profile and selecting a value that encompasses the main disk structure while excluding loosely bound or satellite material.
+We then computed the eigenvectors from their covariance matrix, and applied a rotation matrix based on the sorted eigenvectors.
+The galactic center was determined independently for each galaxy and epoch, and the corresponding rotation matrix was used to align the stellar distribution.